Edetate CALCIUM Disodium

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience nausea, vomiting, lack of appetite, more thirst, headache, dry lips, muscle pain, joint pain, sneezing, rhinorrhea, tearing, or irritation at the injection site.
-Have patient report immediately to prescriber signs of kidney problems (urinary retention, blood in urine, change in amount of urine passed, weight gain), signs of high calcium (weakness, confusion, feeling tired, headache, nausea and vomiting, constipation, or bone pain), arrhythmia, tachycardia, loss of strength and energy, severe dizziness, passing out, tremors, numbness, or tingling (HCAHPS).
+• Patient may experience nausea, vomiting, lack of appetite, increased thirst, headache, dry lips, muscle pain, joint pain, sneezing, rhinorrhea, tearing, or irritation at the injection site.
+Have patient report immediately to prescriber signs of kidney problems (urinary retention, hematuria, change in amount of urine passed, or weight gain), signs of high calcium (weakness, confusion, fatigue, headache, nausea and vomiting, constipation, or bone pain), abnormal heartbeat, tachycardia, loss of strength and energy, severe dizziness, passing out, tremors, numbness, or tingling (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.